Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 True, NPS is often regarded as the key metric for customer experience by lots of companies.

-But despite its widespread use, it comes with limitations that all businesses should consider to avoid making decisions based on insufficient information.
+However, despite its widespread use, it has limitations that all businesses should consider to avoid making decisions based on insufficient information.

 • Too general